DSC-Capstone/2024-25/syllabus.md

 ### Remark on How the Course is Split

 As is common in data science, you will likely find yourself as a bridge between domain specialists and (computing) methodology specialists.
-In this course, it is totally normal if your domain mentors do not know specifics of your code (or even know the language you are coding in!).
-You will have access to help from both methodology experts (in office hours and EdStem) and your domain mentor (in discussion section and office hours).
+In this course, it is totally normal if your domain mentors do not know specifics of your code(or even know the language you are coding in!).
+You will have access to help from both methodology experts (in office hours) and your domain mentor (in discussion section and office hours).
 As such, it is up to you to formulate your questions for the appropriate audience (methodology expert or domain expert) so that you can adequately communicate with them to solve the problems you are facing.

 ---